voodoofugu/nexus-state/README.md

 </div></ul></details>

-> ✦ Available only in createReactStore.
+> ✦RS - Available only in createReactStore.

 </div></ul>